wcfrobert/wcfrobert.github.io/_posts/2023-11-23-western-philosophy.md

 # Myths - Pre 600 BC

-In the beginning of human civilization, we made sense of the world through **myths**: stories about the gods for why the world is the way it is.
+In the beginning of human civilization, we made sense of the world through myths: stories about the gods for why the world is the way it is.
 For instance, people observed that crops would grow after rain.
 Without science, myths were created to explain this natural phenomenon.
 In Norse mythology, Thor was worshipped as the god of fertility because Thunder (Thordon in Norwegian) and the accompanying rain often brought bountiful harvest.
 History is replete interesting myths from the Pharaohs of Egypt, to the Azure dragons of China, to the thunder god who ruled Mount Olympus. **Stories** seems fundamental to how we understand the world, even to the present day.